 Before the West Side neighborhoods became predominantly black, Taylor Boulevard was the racial dividing line with neighborhoods like the Ville and Finney Avenue being the only areas for black families to live.
 By the late 1950s and 1960s, black families began to move into neighborhoods along Page Blvd., like Fountain Park, Academy, and the West End, eventually making their way into St. Louis County by the 1970s and 1980s.

 The South Side has traditionally always been predominantly white, but there have been several neighborhoods that make up the original South Side hoods, before Bloods and Crips came into the city.
 Hoods like Gibson, Park Avenue, Grape Hill (2600 Hickory), the Dark Side, Accomac, and Peabody and the former Darst Webbe housing projects.

 Beginning during the 1980s and 1990s, white families began to move from the State Streets, the 3rd District section of the South Side, located south of Gravois and east of Grand Blvd.
 This established hoods further south by the 1990s and 2000s.
 As gentrification is occurring in the original South Side hoods, the State Streets have been growing and expanding further south, almost into South St. Louis County.

 Before the 1970s, black families only lived in Kinloch and Robertson until the expansion of the airport that never happen destroyed both neighborhoods, leaving only small housing projects in Kinloch.

 Starting in the 1970s the black population expanded into the city of Berkeley.
-From the 1980s to the 2000s, apartment complexes helped changed North County, with the most being between Parker Road and Lucas-Hunt as white flight to West County and St. Charles County from the lower income apartment complexes led people to move into Jennings, Riverview, Spanish Lake, Dellwood, and off Chambers Road and Parker Road.
+From the 1980s to the 2000s, apartment complexes helped changed North County, with most being between Parker Road and Lucas-Hunt as white flight to West County and St. Charles County from the lower income apartment complexes led black families to move into Jennings, Riverview, Spanish Lake, Dellwood, and off Chambers and Parker roads.